launchdarkly/sdk-test-harness/docs/service_spec.md

 For tests that involve Big Segments, the test harness will provide parameters in the `bigSegments` property of the configuration object, including a `callbackUri` that points to one of the test harness's callback services (see [Callback endpoints](#callback-endpoints)).
 The test service should configure the SDK with its own implementation of a Big Segment store, where every method of the store delegates to a corresponding endpoint in the callback service.

+#### Capability `"context-type"`

+This means that the SDK has its own type for evaluation contexts (as opposed to just representing them as a JSON-equivalent generic data structure) and convert that type to and from JSON.

 #### Capability `"server-side-polling"`

 For a server-side SDK, this means that the SDK can be configured to use polling mode instead of streaming mode.